Helping Seattle families feel informed, calm, and capable from pregnancy to baby.

 Research has shown that having a doula can lead to shorter labor, fewer medical interventions, and lower rates of C-sections and other complications.
 Additionally, many people report feeling more empowered and confident in their ability to give birth when they have the support of a doula.

-Doulas help reduce the need for medical interventions such as cesarean births, which can mitigate potentially severe complications associated with those interventions.
+Doulas help reduce the need for medical interventions such as cesarean births.

 Postpartum Support

 You don't need to wait 6 weeks to talk to someone about your birth.
-Doulas typically offer an in-home visit within a week after delivery.
+All Seattle Birth Doulas offer an in-home visit after delivery.
 This gives you the chance to process your birth experience, answer normal newborn questions, and give some tips for life with a newborn.

 Additional Support: Postpartum Doula